Filippo011235/B.Eng-Thesis-WaSoR/README.md

 Using `ImageDataGenerator`, training images were randomly rotated within a 180-degree range, flipped vertically or horizontally, and subjected to a shear transformation for up to 15 degrees.
 The validation images were not processed.

 ### Basic experiment
-On the basic Plasor dataset, the average accuracy across folds was 73 %.
+On the basic Plasor dataset, the average accuracy across folds was 73%.
 Accuracy, loss and confusion matrix for an example fold:
 <img src="Miscellaneous/CNN/fold3_Acc.png"  alt="CNN basic acc"  width="450">
 <img src="Miscellaneous/CNN/fold3_Loss.png"  alt="CNN basic loss"  width="450">
 <img src="Miscellaneous/Results/CNN_Basic.png"  alt="CNN basic conf matrix">

 The fluctuating values for the validation set may be due to the small number of samples(most classes are represented by about 10 images).
 It is also likely that some hyperparameters and architecture are not optimised.

-In the first experiment, under the same conditions, the CNN performed better than the SVM, in every class except HDPE and PS.
-However, the confusion of HDPE objects with, the more numerous, PET class is not surprising.
-The network has learned more examples, is biased towards PET, and these two classes share non-transparent bottles.
+In the first experiment, under the same conditions, the CNN performed better than the SVM, in every class except *HDPE* and *PS*.
+However, the confusion of *HDPE* objects with, the more numerous, *PET* class is not surprising.
+The network has learned more examples, is biased towards *PET*, and these two classes share non-transparent bottles.
-A similar phenomenon occurs between PS and the more numerous PP, which share many similar objects.
-The worst performing class is Other, confused with LDPE and PP.
+A similar phenomenon occurs between *PS* and the more numerous *PP*, which share many similar objects.
+The worst performing class is *Other*, confused with *LDPE* and *PP*.

 ### Class optimisation
 In the second experiment, I performed network training on the modified Plasor set.
-The attempt to optimising classes from SVM was repeated - combining Other, PP, PS and part of PET into Misc class and the rest of PET into PETb.
-The accuracy improved to 87 %.
+The attempt to optimising classes from SVM was repeated - combining *Other*, *PP*, *PS* and part of *PET* into *Misc* class and the rest of *PET* into *PETb*.
+The accuracy improved to 87%.
 <img src="Miscellaneous/CNN/fold0_O_Acc.png"  alt="CNN opti acc"  width="450">
 <img src="Miscellaneous/CNN/fold0_O_Loss.png"  alt="CNN opti loss"  width="450">
 <img src="Miscellaneous/Results/CNN_Opti.png"  alt="CNN opti" >

-The class optimisation proposal resulted in an approximately 15 % improvement in classification accuracy.
+The class optimisation proposal resulted in an approximately 15% improvement in classification accuracy.
 The resulting graphs were smoother in shape than in the previous experiment.

-The recognition of HDPE and LDPE had been most affected by the change.
+The recognition of *HDPE* and *LDPE* had been most affected by the change.
 Due to their small numbers, these classes are tested on about nine images.
-Therefore, misclassification of e.g. only 4 images translates into a 50 % error. \
+Therefore, misclassification of e.g. only 4 images translates into a 50% error. \
-PETb, despite being defined as a class of bottles, still has 10 % wrongly considered being Misc.
-On the other hand, the Misc class achieved an accuracy of 93 %.
+*PETb*, despite being defined as a class of bottles, still has 10% wrongly considered being *Misc*.
+On the other hand, the *Misc* class achieved an accuracy of 93%.
 This shows the effectiveness of such a fusion, at least during the initial stages of the project.

 ### Equalisation and optimisation of classes
 The last experiment was performed on a Plasor dataset with modified classes and equalized number of images per class.
-Each image from the training set of HDPE, LDPE and PETb classes was duplicated 6, 7 and 1 time respectively.
+Each image from the training set of *HDPE*, *LDPE* and *PETb* classes was duplicated 6, 7 and 1 time respectively.
 The images in the validation set were left unchanged.
-Now, the HDPE, LDPE and Misc classes had approximately 560 images, while PETb had 660.
+Now, the *HDPE*, *LDPE* and *Misc* classes had approximately 560 images, while *PETb* had 660.
 Due to the increased number of images of the same waste shots, the parameters of the classifier model were changed.
 The Dropout layer factor was set to 0.2 to prevent overfitting.
 The average accuracy reached 90%.\
 <img src="Miscellaneous/CNN/fold1_O_Multi_Acc.png"  alt="CNN opti multi acc"  width="450">
 <img src="Miscellaneous/CNN/fold1_O_Multi_Loss.png"  alt="CNN opti multi loss"  width="450">
 <img src="Miscellaneous/Results/CNN_Multi.png"  alt="CNN multi">

 In spite of the increase in the Dropout layer parameter, overfitting still increased relative to previous experiments.

-Multiplying the data resulted in better accuracy in all classes, apart from a slight deterioration in Misc.
+Multiplying the data resulted in better accuracy in all classes, apart from a slight deterioration in *Misc*.
 These results would still need to be confronted with classifying new objects.
 However, the method of equalization seems to help with smaller classes.

 ## Project summary
 Sorting plastic waste is a difficult issue.
 On one hand objects can be diverse within a single type, and on the other there are similarities between classes.
 Each algorithm, with different parameters, performs better or worse, under given conditions.